Advice to Expecting Parents about Assisted Delivery Using Vacuum Extraction

 Vacuum extraction is a mechanical means of helping a baby move down the birth canal.
-It involves attaching a suction cup to scalp of the baby, while it’s still in the womb, and then pulling gently.
-The need may arise if labor has gone on too long, the mother is exhausted or fetal monitoring shows the baby isn’t getting enough oxygen and needs to be born more quickly.
+It involves attaching a suction cup to the scalp of the baby, while it’s still in the womb, and then pulling gently.
+The need may arise if labor has gone on for too long, the mother is exhausted, or fetal monitoring shows the baby isn’t getting enough oxygen and needs to be born more quickly.

 Because a baby’s head is fragile, the suction cup can cause minor injuries, such as bruising or cuts, or even pull the head out of shape.
 These conditions usually clear up in a month or so.
 More serious injuries can also occur, including subgaleal hemorrhage (bleeding between the scalp and the skull), direct trauma to the skull or brain, or severe shoulder injury.